-A liaison office in China is known as a representative office (RO) directed to foreigners who want to establish the business presence in the country without having to operate as a WFOE in China, as a subsidiary or branch.
+A liaison office in China is known as a representative office (RO) directed to foreigners who want to establish a business presence in the country without having to operate as a WFOE in China, as a subsidiary or a branch.
 The registration of a liaison office in China can be made with complete assistance offered by our team of company incorporation agents in China who can also offer support for any type of entity you want to register.

 Table of Contents